A great sample of New Jersey’s pine barrens: endless pine, sandy trails covered in pine needles, and cranberry bogs.

 2.8 – In an somewhat open area, Turn LEFT continuing on WHITE.
 Blazes are faint and trail may be hard to spot.

-3.6 - Turn LEFT off of the paved road at the small "Mt Misery 2 Miles" marker post.
+3.6 – Turn LEFT as the WHITE trail leaves the paved road at the small “Mt Misery 2 Miles” marker post.